 6. Security Rule

 The use of personal data is equally important to its safeguarding.
 The HIPAA law promotes employment of certain procedures, tools and company measures that will ensure the highest level of data security possible.
 They suggest installing the latest technologies that will keep malicious attackers far away from the patient database door.

 In addition, they advise healthcare institutions to consider their capabilities, size, and complexity to achieve the highest security as well as the security costs and all potential risks to e-PHI.
 The HIPAA law doesn’t suggest the exact tools to use, however, they advise to continuously review and modify your security tools and efforts.

 To make the whole e-PHI process more efficient, industry leaders started employing customer service helpdesk solutions that collect patient data while complying with the HIPAA law.

-This solution is cheaper as you avoid multiple costs of hiring legal professionals and supervisors who will need to oversee numerous customer reps to guarantee their compliance.
-You can kill two birds with one stone if you choose this tech advancement rather than wasting tons of money on the countless billable hours necessary to bring your institution up to speed on HIPAA compliance.
+This solution is cheaper as you avoid multiple costs of hiring legal professionals and supervisors who will need to oversee numerous customer reps to guarantee the lawfulness of your support practices.
+You can kill two birds with one stone if you choose this tech advancement rather than wasting tons of money on the countless billable hours necessary to bring your institution up to speed on the HIPAA compliance.